Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/TROUBLESHOOTING.md

 - Check the firewall and port permissions in your hosting environment and that the AMQP ports 5671 and 5672 are open and that the endpoint is allowed through the firewall.

-- Try using the Web Socket transport option, which connects using port 443.
-For details, see: [configure the transport][TransportSample].

 - See if your network is blocking specific IP addresses.
 For details, see: [What IP addresses do I need to allow?][ServiceBusIPAddresses].

 - If applicable, verify the proxy configuration.
-For details, see: [Configuring the transport][TransportSample].
+For details, see: [Configuring the transport][ProxySample].

 - For more information about troubleshooting network connectivity, see: [Troubleshooting guide for Azure Service Bus][TroubleshootingGuide].